 Report on the audit of the financial statements

-In our opinion, the accompanying financial statements give a true and fair view of the consolidated financial position in accordance with Liechtenstein law.
-Further, the financial statements and the annual report comply with Liechtenstein law and the company’s articles of association.
+In our opinion, the financial statements (pages 219 to 241) give a true and fair view of the consolidated financial position of the Company as at 31 December 2019 and its financial performance for the year then ended in accordance with Liechtenstein law and the Company’s articles of association.

 Basis for opinion